 Elosulfase alfa for the treatment of other conditions/diseases is considered investigational.

-Documented diagnosis of mucopolysaccharidosis IVA (MP IVA, Morquio A syndrome) with biochemical/genetic confirmation by ANY ONE of the following:
+Documented diagnosis of Mucopolysaccharidosis IVA with biochemical/genetic confirmation by one of the following:

-Absence or marked reduction in N-acetylgalactosamine 6-sulfatase (GALNS) enzyme activity
+Absence or marked reduction in N-acetylgalactosamine 6-sulfatase (GALNS) enzyme activity; OR

-Documented baseline value for one or more of the following: endurance tests ( e.g.,six minute walk test (6-MWT) or timed 25-foot walk test (T25FW)), pulmonary function tests (e.g., FVC), etc.
+Documented baseline value for one or more of the following: endurance tests (e.g., six minute walk test (6-MWT) or timed 25-foot walk test (T25FW), three minute stair climb test (3-MSCT)), and/or pulmonary function tests (e.g., FVC), etc.

-Absence of unacceptable toxicity from the agent, including anaphylaxis/hypersensitivity reactions, acute respiratory complications, spinal/cervical cord compression, etc.
+Absence of unacceptable toxicity from the drug.
+Examples of unacceptable toxicity include: anaphylaxis and hypersensitivity reactions, acute respiratory complications, spinal/cervical cord compression, etc.; AND

-Individual has shown a response to therapy as evidenced by ANY ONE of the following markers when compared to pretreatment baseline values:
+Patient has shown a response to therapy as evidenced by one or more of the following markers when compared to pretreatment baseline values:

 Stability or improvement in pulmonary function tests